OUTRAGED RACOON COACHING

 Most companies that employ engineers have a professional development budget.
 Most employees never use it.
 If you're at a company with any kind of L&D policy, this is worth a conversation with your manager.

-A single coaching session at £300 fits comfortably within a typical individual L&D allowance.
-If your budget cap is lower or already partially spent, it's worth asking whether there's a separate personal development pot, or whether your manager has discretion to top it up for something with a clear return.
+A single coaching session at £350 fits comfortably within a typical individual L&D allowance.
+If there's a cap, ask whether there's a separate personal development pot, or whether your manager has discretion to top it up for something with a clear return.

 Who this works for